a20351766/mchain1.2/docs/source/network/network.md

 ## The business requirements for the blockchain network -- Example

-The organizations RA, RB, RC and RD have decided to jointly invest in a Fabric blockchain network.
+The organizations RA, RB, RC and RD have decided to jointly invest in a Mchain blockchain network.
 Organization RA will contribute 3 peers, and 2 client applications of RA will consume the services of the blockchain network.
 Organization RB will contribute 4 peers and has 1 client application.
 Organization RC contributes 3 peers and has 2 client applications.
 Organization RD contributes 4 orderers.
 Organization RA and RB have decided to form a consortium and exploit a separate application channel between the two of them.
 Organization RB and RC have decided to form another consortium and also exploit a separate application channel between the two of them.
 Each application channel has its own policy.

 ## Components of a Network